 Do you know your freight profile?
 How much tonnage do you plan to ship?
 Is your delivery timetable flexible?
 What is your service area?
-Can you describe the freight contents, and do you know what is your freight classification?
+Can you describe the freight contents, and do you know what your freight classification is?
 What do you pay your current carrier?
 How much do you want to pay?
 How quickly can you pay your bill?
 These seem like simple asks, but having all the answers to a carrier’s possible questions in front of you at the negotiation table will smooth the process and give you more confidence as you discuss your needs.

 DON’T discount the extras your carrier offers.

 DO Consider Added Value